goldenglorys/ng_highcharts_spa/README.md

 ## View Mode
 - List of Charts: In the "View Mode," users can explore a list of charts, which are dynamically generated or fetched from a public API.
 Each chart displays a time series with "value" and "date" fields.

 - Date Range Filter: A date range filter is available for users to narrow down the data displayed on the charts.
 Selecting specific dates will affect the charts' visualizations.
-The date range filter is hidden if there are no charts to filter.

 ## Settings
 - List of Charts: In the "Settings" route, users can view a list of charts and perform various operations on them.

 - Add New Chart: Users have the option to add a new chart.
-When adding a chart, they can specify a name, type (e.g., line, spline, area), and color.
-The new chart settings will be applied after saving.

 - Edit Existing Chart: For existing charts, users can edit their settings.
-They can modify the chart's name, type, and color.
-Any changes will be saved and applied to the chart.

 - Remove Chart: Users also have the ability to remove charts they no longer need.